The nuts and bolts of basal body temperature (BBT) charts and predicting when you will ovulate.

 Think back to your junior high or high school Health Education class.
 You probably learned “how” babies are made, who puts what where and how sperm meets egg, etc. But what was that class really designed to do?
 It was designed to keep you from getting pregnant!
 In fact, it’s likely that most of the information you’ve encountered about reproduction up until now has been aimed at blocking conception rather than promoting it.
-Now that you’ve decided it’s time to have a baby, you’ve given up birth control and are actively trying to get pregnant, it’s time to get in touch with your body and give it a helping hand.
+Now that you’ve decided it’s time to have a baby, you’ve given up birth control and are actively trying to get pregnant, you might want to learn relaxing techniques if it’s too tight down there, it’s time to get in touch with your body and give it a helping hand.

 The truth is, there is only a small window of time during your menstrual cycle in which it is possible for you to become pregnant (about 2 to 4 days, the length of time most women secrete fertile cervical fluid).
 Even when your timing is perfect you still only have about a 20% chance of conceiving in any given cycle.
 When you consider everything that has to happen perfectly during one cycle, from building a new uterine lining to getting sperm and egg to meet in the fallopian tube, it’s really a miracle that anyone gets pregnant at all!